Code Generation with Super Scaffolding

 An organization has many projects.

-Next, run the crud scaffolder:
+First, run the scaffolder:

-bin/super-scaffold crud Project Team name:text_field
+rails generate super_scaffold Project Team name:text_field

 rake db:migrate

-2. Nested CRUD Scaffolding with crud
+2. Nested CRUD Scaffolding

 Building on that example, let's implement the following feature: